 The HCE Fund uses a total catchment management approach to reduce erosion.
 This requires all landowners and community members to get involved in identifying issues and creating solutions in their catchments.
 Reducing erosion in the upper areas of a catchment costs less than the cost of flooding and flood-control structures in the lower areas.

 Who can apply

-The HCE Programme is open to all regional councils and unitary authorities.
+The HCE Fund is open to all regional councils and unitary authorities.
 For landowners, we recommend you make contact with your council's land manager to work directly with them.